xSooDx/PFA/README.md

 # PFA

-import the pfa.sql file into myphp admin set up a suer for the pfa database with all privlleges as:
+import the pfa.sql file into phpMyAdmin set up a user for the pfa database with all privileges as:

 host = "localhost"
 username = 'pfa'